Genio 350-EVK Yocto Demo

 Camera Setup

-• Set jumpers on AP1302 ISP Camera Board
+• Set jumpers on the AP1302 ISP Camera Board

 There are six jumpers which must be configured as shown in the above figure of the AP1302 ISP Camera Board and Appletec AR0430 Camera Module.